-The same types of psychological persuasion, emotional storytelling, communication and engagement could turn your first dollar online to a predictable (monthly) stream of five or six figures.
+The same types of psychological persuasion, emotional storytelling, writing, communication and engagement could turn your first dollar online to a predictable (monthly) stream of five or six figures.

 Copywriting Tips for Beginners: Sometimes Customers Are As Good As Dead Without You…

 The point that this cat was at when I scooped her up off the side of the road was one of a hopeless state.
 She was a newborn kitten, small and harmless, and would likely die soon with no protection.

 It’s strange that her mom was nowhere to be found; cats don’t usually leave their young alone.
 So I knew something was up, and I assumed that the mom had already been killed somehow.